This is a 3 axis or a 5 axis CNC machine! You might have heard someone saying this. Ever wondered what is meant by 3, 4, or a 5 axis CNC machine?

 The axes of that milling machine dictate the type of job and the areas where it can be used on the workpiece.
+There are 3, 4, 5, and 6-axis machining, with unique characteristics, differences, and varying applications to suit different use cases.

 Here is a brief overview of 3, 4, 5, and 6-axis CNC machines along with their definitions:

 3-axis machining involves the workpiece remaining still with only the cutting tool traversing along the three axes to mill the part.
+3-axis machines have applications in the case of machining 2D and 2.5D geometry.

 Since 3-axis machining only operates on the three axes, the process becomes relatively simple and enables removing the material in these three axes described by back to front, side to side, and up and down.